New applicants must be accepted to the program by the following dates to start in that semester:

 as soon as possible to avoid a delay in enrolling for future semesters.

 Application to the program can be made by any RN-licensed student.
 The criteria for admission to the nursing RN to BSN program includes a retention GPA of 2.50 (on a 4.0 scale) for all previous college/university work.
-Applications will be retained only for the application cycle in which they were initiated.
-For example, a student who applies for spring admission, but who does not complete the process and enroll for spring or notify the school in writing of their wish to defer admission to summer, would need to make a new application to be considered for future admission.

 The RN must complete the BSN degree within five years following the acceptance into the nursing program.
 Students that have not remained continuously enrolled will be required to move to the new curriculum after five years has passed following their last completed course.
 Courses completed under the older curriculum may be substituted for newer courses when appropriate, but no courses will be waived and students must complete a minimum of 30 hours in residence at SWOSU.